-- 4.5.5.5 To commemorate significant cultural heritage resources, which have been lost in the past or removed from the property, or are impacted by new development or public works, through a form of interpretation, where appropriate. - 4.5.5.6 To commit funding and resources to implement communication and education programs to foster awareness, appreciation and enjoyment of cultural heritage resources such as in the form of newsletters, website information, walking tours, heritage award programs, workshops and heritage celebrations. - 4.5.5.7 To participate, where appropriate, in promotional or educational programs of other levels of government or other agencies and groups promoting cultural heritage conservation. - To engage the local community in matters of cultural heritage resource conservation, as appropriate. - To promote public awareness and facilitate the provision of information concerning cultural heritage resources and their conservation. - To encourage senior levels of government to take actions consistent with the cultural heritage policies of this Plan.
+- 4.5.5.1 To enhance the environs of cultural heritage resources as part of capital works and maintenance projects through such means as tree planting, landscaping, street improvements, buried utilities, and the provision of street furniture, lighting, signage and other streetscape components, that are consistent or compatible with the character of the cultural heritage resource. - 4.5.5.2 To consider naming roads, streets, watercourses, parks and other public places and facilities to recognize those persons, groups, themes and activities that have contributed to Markham's cultural heritage and its history. - 4.5.5.3 To use fiscal tools, incentives and financial assistance, where appropriate, to facilitate the maintenance and conservation of protected heritage properties including making available grants, loans and other incentives as provided for under the Ontario Heritage Act, the Municipal Act and other sources. - 4.5.5.4 To commemorate cultural heritage resources, where appropriate, through means such as interpretive signage programs and identifying individually designated properties through a plaque program. - 4.5.5.5 To commemorate significant cultural heritage resources, which have been lost in the past or removed from the property, or are impacted by new development or public works, through a form of interpretation, where appropriate. - 4.5.5.6 To commit funding and resources to implement communication and education programs to foster awareness, appreciation and enjoyment of cultural heritage resources such as in the form of newsletters, website information, walking tours, heritage award programs, workshops and heritage celebrations. - 4.5.5.7 To participate, where appropriate, in promotional or educational programs of other levels of government or other agencies and groups promoting cultural heritage conservation. - 4.5.5.8 To engage the local community in matters of cultural heritage resource conservation, as appropriate. - 4.5.5.9 To promote public awareness and facilitate the provision of information concerning cultural heritage resources and their conservation. - 4.5.5.10 To encourage senior levels of government to take actions consistent with the cultural heritage policies of this Plan.